 - Infections like shingles (caused by a virus called herpes zoster)

 - Spinal cord injury

 - Other systemic diseases like multiple sclerosis, diabetic neuropathy, encephalitis, fibromyalgia, SLE (systemic lupus erythematosus), rheumatoid arthritis

 Where exactly is the pain located?

-Usually in patients who complain of a burning back, the pain is located right in the middle back area between the shoulder blades or slightly lower which gets worse with sitting.
 Sometimes neck pain can also radiate into the mid back area (called referred pain).
-It is very important to find out and treat the underlying cause of the pain instead of taking pain killers or other similar treatments that only focus on relieving the symptoms.
+It is very important to seek medical advice and find out and treat the underlying cause of the pain instead of taking pain killers or other similar treatments that only focus on relieving the symptoms.

 Some other symptoms may accompany the burning back sensation.
 These may vary according to the main underlying condition, and may also be present in other parts of the body.
 These include: